 People suffering from sleeping poorly also experience higher levels of pain.
 These sleep problems also lead to other Fibromyalgia symptoms.

-Stiffness and pain around the body are often worse during menstruation in women with fibromyalgia.
-Fibromyalgia has also been linked to other hormonal changes, such as low thyroid function and early menopause.
+Stiffness and pain around the body are often worse during menstruation in women with Fibromyalgia.
+Fibromyalgia is also linked to other hormonal changes, such as low thyroid function and early menopause.

 People with other chronic pain conditions, such as arthritis, lupus, myofascial pain syndrome, emotional stress…